 Imagine life as an ancient theater where the same timeless drama has unfolded since the beginning of time.
 But here's the secret: it’s always the same play, always the same drama, though the faces of the actors change.
 The characters' names shift with every generation, and the costumes are different, but the story, the themes, and the struggles are all the same.
 Birth, death, love, hate, joy, sorrow, victory, defeat… on and on.
 The drama doesn’t end.
 It never truly does.

-Now, in this world, in this 3D existence, we live caught between the forces of duality—the dance of opposites.
+Now, in this world, in this third-dimensional existence, we live caught between the forces of duality—the dance of opposites.
 Right and wrong, light and dark, success and failure, pleasure and pain.
 These forces create a kind of vibration, like waves on the surface of a pond.
 You can feel and see them, but you are not the waves.
 You are something deeper, something beyond all of this.

 When you live through the mind, through thoughts and judgments, you become caught in this endless cycle.
 Think of it like a tennis match.
 The ball is hit back and forth from one side of the court to the other, and you are watching it, completely absorbed in the game.